 Students recorded videos of their experiences as part of their assessment, which were presented at a student movie night on their return to Melbourne.

-The tour is an ongoing collaborative venture between the La Trobe University Department of Politics and Philosophy, La Trobe Asia and partner organisation CERES Global.
+The tour is an ongoing collaborative venture between the La Trobe University Department of Politics, Media and Philosophy, La Trobe Asia and partner organisation CERES Global.